ApplianceRepairServicesNYC/gringerappliancerepair/README.md

                 <h2>100% Or Your Money Back Guaranteed Policy</h2>
                 <button class="cta-button" onclick="toggleSection('guaranteePolicyContent')" aria-label="Toggle guarantee policy content">View Policy</button>
                 <div class="section-content" id="guaranteePolicyContent">
-                    <p>We understand the frustration of dealing with companies that charge for repairs they can’t complete or lack the expertise to get the job done right.
-At <strong>Bronx Appliance Repair Specialist</strong>, we believe in <em>honest, reliable service</em> you can trust.
+                    <p>We understand the frustration of dealing with companies that charge for repairs they can’t complete or lack the experience to get the job done right.
+At <strong>Gringer Appliance Repair Service</strong>, we believe in <em>honest, reliable service</em> you can trust.
 That’s why we offer a <strong>100% Money-Back Guarantee</strong>.</p>
                     <p>If we are unable to complete your appliance repair due to our own limitations or lack of expertise, you will receive a full refund—no questions asked.
 You should only pay for real results, not failed attempts.</p>
                     <p>We stand by our work, and your satisfaction is our top priority.</p>
                 </div>